 Step 2 — Choose CBS All Access from the Supported Website List

-When done at the Settings panel, click the Streaming Services option from the left pane, then click the Paramount Plus logo from the supported website list that shall take you to the CBS All Access webpage with a separate window.
+When done at the Settings panel, click the VIP Services option from the left pane, then click the Paramount Plus logo from the supported website list that shall take you to the CBS All Access webpage with a separate window.